Recipient of the 2012 Urey Award: Alexander Halliday

-About the Urey Award
+About the H.C.
+Urey Award

+The H.C.
+Urey Award is bestowed annually by the EAG for outstanding contributions advancing geochemistry over a career.
 It is named in honor of Harold Clayton Urey, an American physical chemist whose pioneering work on isotopes earned him the Nobel Prize in Chemistry in 1934 and later led him to theories of planetary evolution.

 Former recipients of the Urey Award